tymonaghan/sotu-db/documentation/note-on-texts.md

 - file headers omitted (president name, date)
 - salutations included
 - signatures omitted (captured in index)
+- some files contain "the president." and "audience members." to show who is speaking.
+Undecided how to address these.

 ## Metadata
 The SOTU-db master index captures the following metadata for each SOTU: